-Compared to the other three surveys, a larger proportion of NWS respondents reported ever being told by a healthcare provider that they had diabetes: 12.7% vs. ~8%.
-As with the prior question about high blood pressure/hypertension, direct comparisons between the NWS and the BRFSS and NSDUH are complicated on account of: (1) BRFSS providing respondents with a "pre/borderline" diabetes response option; and (2) NSDUH first asking respondents if they have ANY of a list of conditions before specifically asking about diabetes.
+Compared to the other three surveys, a larger proportion of NWS respondents reported ever being told by a healthcare provider that they had diabetes: 10.4% vs. 8.5% in the BRFSS, 6.6% in the NHIS, and 8.9% in NSDUH.
+Direct comparisons between the NWS and the BRFSS and NSDUH are complicated on account of: (1) BRFSS providing respondents with a "pre/borderline" diabetes response option; and (2) NSDUH first asking respondents if they have ANY of a list of conditions before specifically asking about diabetes.

-National Wellbeing Survey (2021) - diabetes
+National Wellbeing Survey (2022) - diabetes